taroooyan/bg-wiki/NANO-MANUAL.md

 caption: iRover installed in proper orientation.

 * Position the iRover board on the standoffs, and attach it with two nuts.
 Make sure the side of the iRover that has the label is facing up, and the thick red wire with the black connector is to the left.
 * We find it works best to attach the stainless-steel standoffs to the middle plate by inserting the screwpost through the plate and attaching a nut from the rear.
 The iRover itself can be connected to the posts using the screws afterward.
-This makes it easier to adjust its position slightly if desired.[the current photo shows it differently, with the nuts on top,  but will be updated soon]
+This makes it easier to adjust its position slightly if desired.
+[Note the current photo shows it differently, with the nuts on top -- but this photo will be updated soon.]

 * Now is a good time to attach the front plate (the one with the SAFECAST logo, which covers the front side of the main board).
 Use plastic screws through the four holes in the corner to attach it to the black plastic standoffs.
 Use pliers to tighten all the standoffs.
 ***
 ***
 ##STEP 03: BATTERY
 This battery is a 2000mAh 3.7V Lithium Polymer (Li-Po, Li-Poly).
 Attention: the battery is encased in a mylar membrane.
 If punctured, the battery can be hazardous.
 Handle carefully!
 The battery's red and black wires may be reinforced with electrical insulation tape to prevent their falling off or being pulled out.
 (Do not attempt to reattach a loose wire to the battery.
 Although some say DIY repair is possible, it is not advisable given potential hazards.)
 Charging the new battery full before first use is recommended.
 (In startup the Nano OLED reports level of battery charge.)
 Recharging is via a cable between the Nano (the mini USB on bottom of the FIO) to a USB on a computer or on a Li-Po battery recharger.
 (When not recharged via a standard computer usb,  the Lithium Polymer battery requires a special, correctly rated, USB recharger.)
-Replace a broken battery with same same rating.
+Replace a broken battery with the same rating.
 (The Nano charge circuit may overheat if larger batteries are used.
 The 2000mAh gives over 40 hours of continuous use.)

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!